Male Black-Throated Green Warbler near the Valley of Science. June 20, 2020. Photo by Brad Snelling.

 Photo of Red-bellied Woodpecker courtesy of Laura Erickson.

-Last spring, we had our first record of a Red-bellied Woodpecker which was seen and heard in the Gethsemane Cemetery on June 2, 2019.
+In 2019, we had our first record of a Red-bellied Woodpecker which was seen and heard in the Gethsemane Cemetery on June 2, 2019.
 In this brief recording, you can hear the woodpecker's shrill call along with the tolling of the chapel bell.
 The species has been seen and heard on campus several times since.

 Recording of Red-bellied Woodpecker, Gethsemane Cemetery, June 2, 2019.

-We've named our project in honor of the French composer Olivier Messiaen and his Catalogue d'oiseaux (1956-68), a compilation of 13 piano pieces inspired by birdsong.
+We've named our project in honor of the French composer Olivier Messiaen and his Catalogue d'oiseaux (1956-68), a collection of 13 piano pieces inspired by birdsong.
 (Of course, the term "catalog" seems appropriate in itself since catalogs and cataloging are essential to our work as librarians.)